THE NUMEROUS SOLUTIONS OF

 Posted August 23rd, 2013 in Field Reports by Billy Jensen

 Australian director Matthew Bate has created an excellent short film that combines animation, still photos, found videos, and interviews to try to answer the question of why you see shoes hanging from powerlines.
 He gets answers from across the globe, ranging from sex and death to religion and drugs.
+The Mystery of Flying Kicks from Closer Productions on Vimeo.

 Citizen Dicks: Solving Murders With Social Media – SXSW 2014 Panel Picker